British ministers in US to 'fast-track' post-Brexit trade deal

 With Johnson determined to ensure Britain leaves the European Union on October 31, with or without a deal, striking some kind of trade accord with the Trump administration has taken on even greater importance.

+Raab was due to hold talks with his US counterpart Mike Pompeo at the State Department and with Trump's National Security Advisor John Bolton.

+Britain's International Trade Secretary Liz Truss meanwhile has lined up meetings with top American trade officials.

-"Negotiating and signing an exciting new free trade agreement with the US is one of my top priorities," said Truss, who was a cheerleader for the leave camp in the 2016 referendum on Britain's membership of the EU.
+"Negotiating and signing an exciting new free trade agreement with the US is one of my top priorities," said Truss.

 "Having already laid the groundwork, we are fast-tracking this deal so that businesses are able to take advantage of the golden opportunity to increase trade with the US as soon as possible," she added.